Diagrammatics for Soergel categories: Proofs

 \begin{proof} Suppose the $i$-graph of $\Gamma$ contains a trivalent vertex connected to a dot.
-In $\Gamma$, the trivalent vertex is either a trivalent or 6-valent vertex $v$.
+In $\Gamma$, the trivalent vertex is either a trivalent or 6-valent vertex $v$, and the edge connected the dot to the vertex may have numerous 4-valent vertices.
 Again, in $\Gamma$ the dot may be slid across distant-colored strands until it is connected directly to $v$.
-If $v$ is trivalent then isotopy allows us to contract the dot, while if $v$ is 6-valent, (\ref{eqn-ipipipDot}) sends $\Gamma$ to the sum of two simpler graphs (note: one is the graph after dot contraction, but one is not, so we can not necessarily apply the strict dot contraction move!). \end{proof}
+If $v$ is trivalent then (\ref{unit}) allows strict dot contraction, while if $v$ is 6-valent, (\ref{eqn-ipipipDot}) sends $\Gamma$ to the sum of two graphs allowed by weak dot contraction. \end{proof}